vantaloomin/Prism-v2/docs/VOICEOVER_REFERENCE.md

-# Aethel Saga - Voiceover Reference
+# Aethel Saga - Audio Reference

-All voiceover lines organized by location.
-Files are in `public/assets/audio/voice/`.
+All audio assets organized by location.
+Files are in `public/assets/audio/`.

 ## File Structure